By Thom Mandl, Guest Contributor

 Certifications Demonstrate Expertise

 Professional certifications can cost hundreds and sometimes even thousands of dollars.
 Perhaps even more importantly, they often require a significant investment of time and energy – both of which are in short supply for busy professionals.
+What are the reasons for making such an investment in a professional certification?

 As both an employer and job seeker, I am convinced the right certifications play an important role in hiring, promotion, and ultimately performance.